-

 - The amount of the earned income credit

-Note: For federal purposes, the NOL carryback is eliminated for taxable years beginning after December 31, 2017.
+Note: For federal purposes, except for certain losses, the NOL carryback is eliminated for taxable years beginning after December 31, 2017.
 However, the NOL carryback to the 2 previous taxable years is allowed for Wisconsin purposes.